 Power header (if using regulator) Your preferred 2-pin power connector (or wires to in-line connector), 0.1" pitch.

-Note: Reference designators are missing from the top silkscreen in this version of the board.
+Note: Reference designators are missing from the top silkscreen on the Rev. - parts.
 Refer to images as reference; part locations are:

 U1, U2 - obvious